UW-Macrostrat/web-components/README.md

 # Macrostrat web components

 Web-Components is a [React](https://reactjs.org/) based user interface ecosystem designed for efficiently developing data-dense web-frontends.
 Foundationally built upon other UI-Libraries, heavily upon [@blueprintjs](https://github.com/palantir/blueprint), the components herein are meant to be easily implemented with much of the business logic encapsulated within the library itself.

 ## Architecture

 #### Libraries

-Web-Components is a monorepo that holds several libraries in the `/packages` directory.
-All of the libraries with this directory are constantly being updated and added to.
-However, stable versions of them can be found on the NPM registry:
+Macrostrat's web components system is a workbench for producing user interface components.
+It is structured as a monorepo, with several modules (in the `packages` directory) that are being maintained for publication to NPM and referencing in Macrostrat's user-facing applications.
+Open-source contributions and third-party usage are welcome!

+Several of the most important modules are:

 - [`@macrostrat/ui-components`](https://www.npmjs.com/package/@macrostrat/ui-components)
 - [`@macrostrat/form-components`](https://www.npmjs.com/package/@macrostrat/form-components)